rockcookies/fnx-ui/packages/fnx-ui/src/image/index.en-US.md

 ## Fit Mode

-You can set the picture filling mode through the `fit` attribute.
-The optional values are shown in the table below.
+You can set the picture filling mode through the `fit` and `position` attribute.

 ```tsx
 import { Image } from 'fnx-ui';